ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

 };
 ```

-webpack will now create a separate file called `styles.css` which you will need to load manually into your HTML (using the `<link rel="stylesheet">` tag).
+Webpack will now create a separate file called `styles.css` which you will need to load manually into your HTML (using the `<link rel="stylesheet">` tag).

 ## Option: Building to ES5 target